Attributing the Image with Right Keywords

 Stop Words for Stock Images

-In illustrations and photographs sold under a Royalty-free license, the use of images or names of trademarks is prohibited.
+In illustrations and photos sold under a Royalty-free license, the use of images or names of trademarks is prohibited.
 Therefore, it is quite logical that a similar prohibition exists for keywords.

 Using trademark names in the keyword list is not allowed (for example, Apple, Nokia, Coca-Cola, McDonald’s, Mercedes, Microsoft, and others will stop words that cannot be used).